Experimentology

 - Primary writer: Michael C. Frank

-- Editor: Maya B. Mathur, Tom E. Hardwicke, Nicholas Coles
+- Editors: Maya B. Mathur, Tom E. Hardwicke, and Nicholas Coles

 - Chapter 4 Ethics